ALREADY REGISTERED

 Note: A learning objective specifies what you intend to learn, e.g. “refresh my understanding of the Privacy Act”.

 Devise a learning plan to achieve each of your objectives, and note completion of this step in your log book.
-You may also choose to briefly document your plan in your log book, but details of your plan will not be required for audit.
+Please document your learning plan in your logbook.

 Note: A learning plan specifies how you intend to achieve the objective, e.g. by reading a book or attending a workshop.